YOUR BRAKES AND THE BENEFITS OF PREVENTATIVE MAINTENANCE

-Every time you drive, your car’s brakes put in a lot of effort.
-Your brakes are in use when you slow down in traffic, stop at a red light, or have to make a sudden, hard stop because of something in the road.
+Every time you drive, your car’s brakes put in much effort.
 Your brakes experience typical wear and tear over time from use, which can make them inoperable or worthless.
-Your brake system should receive routine maintenance to stay in peak condition and ensure that you and your family can drive safely.
+Your brake system should receive routine maintenance to stay in peak condition and ensure you and your family can drive safely.

 How a Brake Is Made

-Your car’s brake system is made up of a disc, also known as a rotor, a caliper, and the brake pad.
-From inside the car, it appears like stopping the car only requires pressing the brake pedal.
+A car’s brake system comprises a disc, a rotor, a brake calliper, and the brake pad.
+From inside the vehicle, stopping the car only requires pressing the brake pedal.
 However, within the vehicle, this depressed pedal causes a piston in the master cylinder to move, which forces brake fluid into the brake lines.
-The brake shoe pushes up on the rotor when pistons in the caliper start to move, creating friction on the brake drum.
+The brake shoe pushes up on the rotor when the pistons in the calliper start to move, creating friction on the brake drum.
 In essence, the pressure your brake pad puts on the drum will slow your car’s roll and eventually bring it to a halt.

-You can see that your brakes are powered by much more than just a basic pedal on the ground of your car in this fashion.
-For your automobile to stop on the road safely and promptly, several things must function together.
+You can see that your brakes are powered by much more than just a basic pedal on your car’s ground in this fashion.
+Several things must function together for your automobile to stop on the road safely and promptly.
 That’s why it’s crucial to do regular preventative maintenance to keep every component in functioning order.

-It’s necessary to visit a professional if your brakes are squealing, sticking, or seem to require considerably more force than usual to engage.
+Visiting a professional is necessary if your brakes are squealing, sticking, or require considerably more force than usual to engage.

 Naturally, this entails investing some money to maintain the functionality of your car so that it can safely transport you home each day.
 What sort of budget are you looking at for brake repair?

-Depending on the shop you work with, the average cost to replace a brake pad ranges from $100 to $300 per axle.
+Counting on the shop you work with, the moderate price to replace a brake pad runs between $100 to $300 per axle.
 Initially, this could sound excessive, but think about the alternative.
-If the brake pad is neglected and further damage results, the cost to repair or replace the brake caliper might range from $300 to $800, even as high as $1000 for some garages.
+If the brake pad is neglected and further damage results, the cost to repair or replace the brake calliper might range from $300 to $800, even as high as $1000 for some garages.